-Many children in care do not want school staff to be aware of their care status because it makes them feel "different".
+Many looked after and previously looked after children do not want school staff to be aware of their care status because it makes them feel "different".
 Therefore, we will negotiate with the child to identify who should be aware of their care status.
 However, we recognise that in some cases, such as if the child has a severe learning difficulty, this may not be possible.